-- ambiguous policies and inconsistent processes,
+- Ambiguous policies and inconsistent processes,

-- inadequate oversight and accountability,
+- Inadequate oversight and accountability,

-- information technology challenges,
+- Information technology challenges,

-- inadequate training for VA staff, and
+- Inadequate training for VA staff, and

-- unclear resource needs and allocation priorities.
+- Unclear resource needs and allocation priorities.

 While our work is determined by what we believe is the most effective oversight of VA, a number of our reports address concerns in these same five areas.
-As the Committee requested, I will highlight a sampling of OIG work in each of the areas that resulted in GAO placing VA Health Care on its High Risk list.
-It should be noted that many of the OIG's reports could fit in more than one area.
+I will highlight a sampling of OIG work in each of the areas that resulted in GAO placing VA Health Care on its High Risk list.
+However, it should be noted that many of the OIG's reports could fit in more than one area.